devth/devth.github.com/about.md

 I'm obsessed with discovering better ways of expressing solutions to programming problems.
 I can't handle boilerplate, repetitive code or senseless abstraction.
-This has lead me down a path of ongoing language discovery, from my early dark ages in Perl, JavaScript, Lingo and VB, to C# and ActionScript 3, Ruby and Python, Java, Scala with Scalaz, Clojure and ClojureScript, some Datalog, some Swift, some Haskell, and a tiny bit of Elm.
+This has led me down a path of ongoing language discovery, from my early dark ages in Perl, JavaScript, Lingo and VB, to C# and ActionScript 3, Ruby and Python, Java, Scala with Scalaz, Clojure and ClojureScript, some Datalog, some Swift, some Haskell, and a tiny bit of Elm.